 - 2 Printed copies of USEM Interview appointment confirmation page

 - 4 pcs recent 2×2 photo ( I wrote my name and visa type I am applying for on the back of each photo )

 - 2 Printed copies of my online registration confirmation page

-Inside the building there’s an attendant that calls number by batch of 10’s to fall in line for submission of form and documents.
-It is cold inside good thing I wore jacket.
+Inside the building, there’s an attendant that calls number by a batch of 10’s to fall in line for submission of form and documents.
+It is cold inside good thing I wore a jacket.

-Step 1: Submission of PDS form at Reception area for data encoding, digital picture-taking and finger printing.
+Step 1: Submission of PDS form at the Reception area for data encoding, digital picture-taking, and fingerprinting.

 Step 2: Payment

 I gave the checklist and passport to the cashier and paid P11, 025.
 She attached the checklist to the receipt, gave it to me, and was told to proceed to the 3rd floor.